tonytonyjan/crypto_flora/README.md

 2. **Gifts**: Generate personalized flower art based on names or messages.
 3. **Icebreakers**: Use the tool in social settings to generate flowers from attendees' names or favorite words, and attendees can gather other people with matching flowers, or can collect flowers by scanning QR codes to make a bouquet.
 4. **Digital Art**: Create unique digital artworks for personal use or NFTs.
+5. **Flower of the Day**: Generate a new flower each day based on the date or a daily word prompt.
+6. **Flower of the diary**: Maintain a digital diary where each entry is represented by a unique flower generated from the day's events or thoughts.